shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w2_regression_with_multiple_input_variables/01_multiple_linear_regression/readme.md

   ![alt text](resources/notes/10.jpg)

 - Next: You now know multiple linear regression.
 This is probably **the single most widely used** learning algorithm in the world today.
 But there's more.
-With just a few tricks such as **picking and scaling features appropriately** and also **choosing the learning rate alpha appropriately**, you'd really make this work much better.
+With just a few tricks such as **picking and scaling features appropriately** and also **choosing the learning rate &alpha; appropriately**, you'd really make this work much better.

 - (Quick side note: **Normal Equation**)